St. Cloud Man Rescued After His Boat Capsized on Rice Lake - NewsBreak

 PEQUOT LAKES (WJON News) - The body of a man who had been reported missing has been recovered from a lake north of Brainerd.
 The Minnesota State Patrol says troopers responded to Highway 371 along West Twin Lake near Pequot Lakes Wednesday afternoon.
 A car being driven by 26-year-old Nicolas...

-Clear Lake is a town of 641 people in Sherburne County located 13 miles southeast of St. Cloud at the intersection of Highway 10 and Highway 24.
-Clear Lake is the focus of this Small Town series on WJON.
-I talked with longtime Clear Lake resident and author Bud Stimler and Dave McDonald and Jennifer Dierkes from McDonalds Meats.
+Clear Lake is in focus on our Small Town series.
+Clear Lake is a town of 641 people in Sherburne County 13 miles southeast of St. Cloud along Highway 10 and intersecting with Minnesota State Highway 24.

 RELATED LOCAL CHANNELS